mathieu-benoit/mathieu-benoit.github.io/content/posts/2020/10/beyondcorp.md

 - Non-targeted attacks have less value
     - Forces targeted attacks - higher cost to attacker

-[Identity Aware Proxy (IAP)](https://cloud.google.com/iap) is one of the components of the BeyondCorp security model and lets you establish a Central Authorization layer for Applications Accessed by HTTPS.
+[Identity Aware Proxy (IAP)](https://cloud.google.com/iap) is one of the components of the BeyondCorp security model and lets you establish a central authorization layer for applications accessed by HTTPS.
 Problems it solves:
 - May remove need for VPN
     - Hard to configure, arguably secure, doesn not implement zero-trust
 - Access by Contractor (can't install VPN Client)